 - The arms and legs are most affected.

 - Moisturizers, especially those that contain urea and lactic acid

 - Topical steroids — for areas that get very inflamed and itchy

-Juvenile plantar eczema is a skin condition that generally presents in boys between 3-15 years of age, but it may also occur in adults and females.
+Juvenile plantar eczema, also known as forefoot eczema, is a skin condition that generally presents in boys between 3-15 years of age, but it may also occur in adults and females.
 When it occurs in children the prognosis is one of gradual improvement.

 - Summer season